wachiurierastus/etymos-flutter/README.md

 # Turathi: A Mobile Based Application That Improves Word Power Through Culturally Contextualized Word Games

 Turathi is an Android application that helps users expand their word power and appreciate diverse cultures.
-It offers culturally contextualized practice sets, challenges, and rewards to motivate learners.
-The emphasis on word power and vocabulary development makes it valuable for Scrabble enthusiasts preparing for competitions.
+It offers culturally contextualized practice sets, challenges, and rewards to motivate learners, with an emphasis on cross-cultural heritage.

 ## Environment and Repository Setup